 Along with the United States, Australia and the United Kingdom, Germany is one of New Zealand’s principal cooperation partners in science and technology.
 Since the agreement on scientific and technological cooperation was concluded in December 1977, scientists from both countries have been cooperating in numerous joint research projects.
 In February 2007, the provisions of this agreement were reaffirmed by the two countries’ research ministers, the following priority areas being defined for future cooperation: health, food/agriculture, biotechnology, the environment, marine and Antarctic research and, since 2010, renewable energy.
 In 2013/14, New Zealand’s government pumped more research funding into bilateral scientific projects with Germany than with any other country.

 Outstanding examples of research cooperation include, in the area of geosciences, the institutional partnership GENESYS between the German Research Centre for Geosciences (GFZ) in Potsdam and New Zealand’s Institute of Geological and Nuclear Science (GNS), and the project INTERCOAST – Integrated Coastal Zone and Shelf-Sea Research between the Universities of Bremen and Waikato, which was launched in February 2010.
 There are numerous cooperation projects in the area of Antarctic and marine research and a ring laser project between the Technical University of Munich and the University of Canterbury, Christchurch.
 In early 2008, the New Zealand-German Science Circle was officially launched, an intergovernmental initiative featuring lectures by prominent scientists that is designed to further promote mutual understanding in research matters.
 On the sidelines of Federal Chancellor Merkel’s visit to Auckland in November 2014, the University of Auckland and the Fraunhofer-Gesellschaft signed a memorandum of understanding (MoU) to conduct a research project on preventive ergonomics and rehabilitation measures.
-Another partnership, in production engineering, between the Fraunhofer Institute for Manufacturing Engineering and Automation IPA and the Universities of Auckland and Stuttgart is in the proposal phase.
+Another partnership, in production engineering, between the Fraunhofer Institute for Manufacturing Engineering and Automation IPA and the Universities of Auckland and Stuttgart is in the advanced proposal phase.